SpenceKonde/ATTinyCore/avr/extras/Ref_Makefile.md

 ## Important considerations
-**MANY FEATURES OF THIS CORE ARE DEFINED BY COMMAND LINE PARAMETERS** Basically, everything except pin mapping or the chip, that you select from a tools submenu, is passed via a command line parameter.
+**MANY FEATURES OF THIS CORE ARE DEFINED BY COMMAND LINE PARAMETERS** Basically, everything except pin mapping or the chip, that you select from a tools submenu, either configures a fuse, or is passed as a commandline parameter.
+Sometimes both.
 These take the form of `-DMACRO_NAME=value`.

 You must check which of these are used by the settings you chose for your sketch.
 This can be found by examining boards.txt or by compiling with the Arduino IDE in verbose mode and pulling them out that way)

 ## Consider using the Arduino CLI instead
 Especially if you aren't impressed with the UX described above.
-It's not *that* much better on the CLI, but at least each menu setting never more than 2 short strings carried over into the FQBN, since it can parse the boards.txt while make cannot.
+It's not *that* much better on the CLI, but at least each menu setting is never more than 2 short strings carried over into the FQBN (for example, all boards have a "millis" menu.
+The important lines are `boardname.menu.millis.enabled.build.millis=` and `boardname.menu.millis.disabled.build.millis=-DDISABLEMILLIS` parts will have lines starting with `boardname.menu.bod.option.property`.
+If you wan , since it can parse the boards.txt while make cannot.